arpitbbhayani/articles/blogs/fractional-cascading.md

 ### Creating a huge list
 Once we have all the position tuples and they are well associated with the corresponding elements, we create an auxiliary list of size `k * n` that holds all the elements from all the `k` lists.
 This auxiliary list is again kept sorted so that we could perform binary search on it.

-![unified binary search](https://user-images.githubusercontent.com/4745789/81492609-ca107200-92b6-11ea-8fdf-999852f4d9b1.png)

 ## Working
-Given a target value, we perform a binary search in the above auxiliary list created and get the smallest element greater than or equal to this target value.
+Given a target value, we perform a binary search in the above auxiliary list and get the smallest element greater than or equal to this target value.
 Once we get the element, we now get the associated position tuple.
 This position tuple is precisely the position of the target element in all the `k` lists.
 Thus by performing one binary search in this huge list, we are able to get the required positions.

+![unified binary search](https://user-images.githubusercontent.com/4745789/81492609-ca107200-92b6-11ea-8fdf-999852f4d9b1.png)

 ## Complexity
-We are performing binary search just once on the list of size `kn` hence, the time complexity of this approach is `O(log(kn))` which is a huge improvement over the k-binary search approach where it was `O(klog(n))`.
+We are performing binary search just once on the list of size `k * n` hence, the time complexity of this approach is `O(log(kn))` which is a huge improvement over the k-binary searches approach where it was `O(klog(n))`.

-This approach, unlike k-binary searches, requires a huge additional space of `O(kn)`.
+This approach, unlike k-binary searches, requires an additional space of `O(kn)`.

-Fractional cascading is something that gives us the best of both words by creating bridges.
+Fractional cascading is something that gives us the best of both worlds by creating bridges between the lists and narrowing the scope of binary searches on subsequent iterations.
 Let's find out how.

 # Fractional Cascading
 Fractional cascading is a technique through which we speed up the iterative binary searches by creating bridges between lists.
 The main idea behind this approach is to dampen, rather avoid, the need to perform binary searches in `n - 1` lists.